yokubbakhodirov/tourAgency/README.md

 # tourAgency
 Tour agency website for purchasing tours.
 It was developed using Java Servlets, JSP, JDBC and Postgresql technologies

-The platform supports languages: English and Russian.
+The website supports languages: English and Russian.

 ## Database schema